Screen Chronology: 1950 to 1954

 love" flick.

-- Let's Dance ** - Even Fred Astaire is not able to make up for another annoying
+- Let's Dance ** - Even Fred Astaire can't make up for an annoying

 performance by Betty Hutton.

-- My Blue Heaven ** - Betty Grable and Dan Dailey re-team as radio celebrities
+- My Blue Heaven ** - Betty Grable and Dan Dailey as radio celebrities

 - Nancy Goes to Rio ** - Ann Southern and Jane Powell play a mother and daughter